Introduction to Relative Strength Index

 Traditional interpretation and usage of the RSI are that values of 70 or above indicate that a security is becoming overbought or overvalued and may be primed for a trend reversal or corrective pullback in price.
 An RSI reading of 30 or below indicates an oversold or undervalued condition.

 The relative strength index (RSI) is computed with the following formula:

-Relative strength is a ratio of a stock price performance to a market average (index) performance.
 To calculate the relative strength of a particular stock, divide the percentage change over some time period by the percentage change of a particular index over the same time period.
-This ‘time period’ is called the look-back period of RSI which is 14 by default which makes the formula look somewhat like this:
+This ‘time period’ is the look-back period of RSI.
+This is 14 by default which makes the formula look somewhat like this:

 The average gain or loss used in the calculation is the average percentage gain or loss during a look-back period.
 The formula uses a positive value for the average loss.